Vanilagy/MarbleBlast/docs/mp_algo.md

 	updateId: number, // An incremental ID, unique for this client
 	entityId: number, // The ID of the entity this update concerns
 	frame: number, // The frame# in which the state change happened
-	owner: number, // The ID the player who owns the entity
+	owner: number | null, // The ID the player who owns the entity
+	challengeable: boolean, // Whether the owner of this entity can be challenged
 	originator: number, // The ID of the player who sent this update
 	version: number, // Decided by the server.
 Will be used to check if we need to apply an update